 The meaning of all this for business

 Being able to meet with and communicate with your customers and clients where they spend most of their time and in a way that will suit their needs is key.
-Currently, some of the best spaces and systems in this regard exist via the humble text message.
+Currently, some of the best spaces and systems in this regard exist via web SMS.

 The text is immediate, with the research showing that these short, less than 160-character messages are read within minutes of their receipt.
 This is the main reason that they are now also being used by emergency services.
 As a business, it is thus one of the fastest and most easily acknowledged means of contacting and communicating with clients and customers.
 Emails are still used, but given that they may take over an hour to read and respond to, it’s a much more longwinded process that the text has been able to shorten and improve.